Anish177/lescolors/README.md

   - dominant_color_finder:
       Extracts and returns the most dominant RGB color from an image located at a given URL.

+  - get_color_palette:
+      Extracts and returns the most dominant RGB colors from an image located at a given URL.

 ## Usage:
   This module can be used to explore color relationships, generate color schemes, and analyze colors from images.
 It is particularly useful for tasks related to dynamic theming, and visual content creation.